jp2321/dl4cv_dev/slides/chapter2_04_hog.md

 # HoG

-- by Dalal & Triggs (2005)
+- By Dalal & Triggs (2005)
-- purpose: Detecting human detection in images
+- Original purpose: Detecting humans in images
 - Some similarities to Canny Edge Detector in the image preprocessing
-- Aim: Describe with a histogram the image as accurately as possible
+- Aim: Describe the image as accurately as possible with a histogram
 - Works for B&W and color images
 - Can be used as a feature extractor to use in a ML pipeline